How to Become a Teacher in New Jersey

 In addition to pursuing a career in a public school, teachers may wish to apply to any of the state's 1,536 private schools.
 With ratios that average 11 students per teacher, teachers may find private schools to be a comfortable transition to full-time teaching.
 Applying for a private school usually requires the candidate to apply directly with the school.

-The following list of teacher shortage areas in New Jersey has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) list for the 2014-2015 school year
+The following list of teacher shortage areas in New Jersey has been obtained from the U.S. Department of Education Office of Postsecondary Education, Teacher Shortage Area (TSA) report for the 2021-2022 school year:

 |Grade Level||Number of Teachers|